Strong Reasons For Hiring A Financial Advisor Or Investment Manager

 Lower Rates Of Returns Should Also Mean Lower Fees

 Further, if the expected return for various asset classes in the future is lower, a 1% advisor fee is even more painful.
+As a result, advisory fees are coming down, just like real estate commission fees.

 In the past, I've been mocked for recommending a lower safe withdrawal rate in retirement.
 This is despite my logical arguments and the fact that I'm trying to live the retirement life and not just pontificate about it.
 When you don't have stable income anymore, you will face hard-to-quantify psychological money challenges as well.